Fun Ways to Keep Fit in the Winter

-With the 2018 Winter Olympics upon us, you may be rethinking those excuses that it’s “too cold outside”.
+With the holidays behind us, you may be rethinking those excuses that it’s “too cold outside.”
 We’ve all been guilty of using the dark morning and the bone-chilling weather as an excuse not to workout during the winter.
 You’re not alone, but that doesn’t mean you should go with the flow.

 - A 20 percent decrease in cardiopulmonary fitness within just three to eight weeks of not exercising